Stéphane Zubar

-Zubar began his career at Caen, but never made a first-team appearance and was released from the club after spells on loan at Championnat National club Pau and Belgian First Division club Brussels.
-He spent the 2009–10 season with Romanian Liga I club Vaslui, where he experienced European football after helping the club to the 2010 Cupa României Final.
-Zubar signed with English club Plymouth Argyle in November 2010, and moved on to AFC Bournemouth in September 2011.
+Zubar began his career at Caen but never made a first-team appearance and was released from the club after spells on loan at Championnat National club Pau and Belgian First Division club Brussels.
+He spent the 2009–10 season with Romanian Liga I club Vaslui, where he experienced European football after helping the club to the 2010 Cupa României final.
+Zubar signed with English club Plymouth Argyle in November 2010 and moved on to AFC Bournemouth in September 2011.
 He was loaned out to Bury in January 2013 and to Port Vale in September 2014.
 He joined League Two club York City in November 2014, where he played for the rest of 2014–15.
-Zubar returned to York on loan in August 2015, but returned to Bournemouth after he suffered a cruciate ligament injury.
-He joined Weymouth on non-contract terms in August 2016, before returning to full-time professional football with Yeovil Town in June 2017, but after suffering another knee injury left without making an appearance.
+Zubar returned to York on loan in August 2015 but returned to Bournemouth after he suffered a cruciate ligament injury.
+He joined Weymouth on non-contract terms in August 2016 before returning to full-time professional football with Yeovil Town in June 2017, but after suffering another knee injury left without making an appearance.
 He returned to Weymouth and helped the club to two successive promotions: winning the Southern League Premier Division South title in 2018–19 and the National League South play-offs in 2020, before joining A.F.C.
 Totton via Gosport Borough in October 2020.
+He later played for Sporting Club Baie-Mahault in his native Guadeloupe.